Kicking off the outdoor baking season with a boule on the gas grill

 4-paint-with-glaze.jpg

-On Mondays, it’s my turn to pick up my oldest daughter from school, and then stop for tea and treats before her guitar lesson.
+On Mondays, it’s my turn to pick up my older daughter from school, and then stop for tea and treats before her guitar lesson.
 We’ve been doing this for six years, and I think I love the tradition as much as she does.
 Our downtown coffee shop has great coffee and tea, but the baked goods leave a lot to be desired, especially by the time we roll in at 4:00pm.
 There’s one exception– they have a lemon-poppyseed pound cake that is just terrific (or it would be, if it were fresh!).
 I wondered if we could adapt the brioche from Artisan Bread in Five Minutes a Day to the bright fresh flavor of lemon and the crunchy texture of poppyseed, topped with a simple glaze.
 They baked up perfectly in cupcake tins so if you’re inclined to call these cupcakes, go right ahead.
 And I snuck in two healthy tweaks to the recipe: canola oil instead of butter, and even a little whole grain.
-Continue reading
+Read More

 Baking Bread in a Closed Clay Pot (“Cloche”)– the best crust yet!